PereViader/ManualDi/README.md

 The Initialize method allows for post-injection initialization of types.
 The initialization will NOT happen immediately after the object injection.
 It will be queued and run later.
 The initialization will be done in reverse resolution order.
-In other words, injected objects will already be initialized themselves.
+In other words, dependent objects will already be initialized themselves.
 The initialization will not happen more than once for any instance.
 The initialization can also be used to hook into the object creation lifecycle and run other custom user code.
 Any amount of initialization callback can be registered